FabrizioBrancati/Queuer/README.md

 - [ ] Create a network upload operation `*`
 - [ ] Ability to restore uncompleted network operations `*`

-> `*` Currently, `URLSession.shared` property is not yet implemented on Linux, also `QualityOfService` property is not directly supported on Linux, since there are not qos class promotions available outside of darwin targets.
+> `*` Currently, `URLSession.shared` property is not yet implemented on Linux, also `QualityOfService` enum is available on all platforms, but it may not be implemented on all platforms.

 Requirements
 ============